victor-gp/cmd-help-sublime-syntax/README.md

 ## `bat` theme support

 The syntax works nicely with most `bat` themes.
-In some cases, even better than with the default theme (used in the above example).
+In some cases, even better than with the default Monokai theme (used in the above example).
 You can find examples of working themes [here](https://github.com/victor-gp/cmd-help-sublime-syntax/tree/demo/docs/examples/theme).

-If you want to use a different theme, just append `--theme=<your preferred theme>` to your `bat` commands.
+To use a different theme, just append `--theme=<your preferred theme>` to your `bat` commands.
 More info [here](https://github.com/sharkdp/bat#highlighting-theme).

+You may also want to experiment with setting `--italic-text=always`.
+A few themes use italics on some elements, including Monokai.

 ## License